 Usually, channel manager is connected to your Property Management System (also many PMSes comes with a built-in channel manager).

-Also known as a Hotel Operating System, it is a software solution used in the hospitality industry to coordinate the operational functions of the front desk, sales, reporting and planning.
-In simple words, the Property Management System automates the hostel operations like bookings, guest information and allocation, payments, point of sale etc.
+It’s a software solution used in the hospitality industry to coordinate the operational functions of the front desk, sales, reporting and planning.
+In simple words, the Property Management System automates hostel operations.

 The first PMS appeared on the market in 1980.
 Since then many things have changed (as you can imagine) and so do the hotel technology expanded.